-- Reintegration: Residency in the village will be transitional, with the goal of having each veteran leave the village and re-enter mainstream society employed, stable and self-sufficient.
-Once they have left our village, our “graduates” will be asked to return to mentor the veteran who has taken their place.
+Residency in the Village will be transitional, with the goal of having each Veteran leave the Village and re-enter mainstream society, employed, stable and self-sufficient, likely after one to three years, but only when they have achieved their personal goals.
+And when they leave we ask them to return to mentor the veterans who take their place – Veterans helping Veterans.

 Your gift to Homes For Heroes will enable us to continue to build, equip and operate more tiny home villages for veterans across Canada.
 Each village will provide 5,000 to 9,000 bed-nights per year for veterans experiencing homelessness.
 With your support, veterans who are in crisis will have the breathing space they need to embark on the path to stability and self-sufficiency.